Body Creams for Atopic Dermatitis & Eczema

 What Is The Best Over-The-Counter Cream For Eczema?

 Eczema creams, lotions and sprays come in a range of varieties and which you choose will depend on where the flare up is on your body and how you wish to apply the treatment.
 For those with chronic eczema, sprays are recommended as they deal with the bacteria that causes eczema.
 Eczema moisturising creams are suggested for those with eczema in certain places as applying a cream to the surrounding area will help prevent the eczema spreading.
 In general, for more severe cases of dry and flakey skin, an eczema cream is better as it provides richer hydration.
-For sensitive areas, such as those around joints or around the face, moisturisers provide the best skin support.
+For sensitive areas, such as those around joints or around the face, look for moisturiser suitable for the face.

 What Is The Best Treatment For Atopic Dermatitis?